Topics

 What is a Website Design?

-Website design refers to creating a website’s visual layout, structure, and overall aesthetic appeal.
-It involves considering various elements such as colour schemes, typography, graphics, images, and user interface (UI) design to create a cohesive and engaging online experience.
+A website design must involve various elements such as colour schemes, typography, graphics, images, and user interface (UI) to offer a simple and more engaging online experience.

-A well-executed website design focuses on aesthetics and considers usability, functionality, and the overall user experience (UX).
-It aims to effectively convey the brand’s message, guide visitors through the content, and encourage them to take desired actions, resulting in a positive and memorable online presence.
+A great website design aims to effectively convey the brand’s message, guide visitors through the content, and encourage them to take desired actions, resulting in a positive and memorable online presence.

 Web Design Principles